What Is Chapter 7 Bankruptcy?

 One of the benefits of Chapter 7 bankruptcy is that it resolves one’s financial woes much quicker than a Chapter 13 bankruptcy — a few months as opposed to three to five years.
 That assumes, however, that your Chapter 7 bankruptcy petition sails through bankruptcy court, which is not a sure thing.

 Chapter 7 may also be used by all kinds of debtors, including individuals, partnerships, limited liability companies and corporations.
-However, partnerships, LLCs and corporations should only choose Chapter 7 if they wish to permanently terminate their business operations.
+It may be the next step for a business that files Chapter 11 bankruptcy but fails to get back to profitability.
+Generally, partnerships, LLCs and corporations should only choose Chapter 7 if they wish to permanently terminate their business operations.

 We Can Help You Make A Financial Fresh Start